ariannalangwang/Capstone-Project-Global-Terrorism/README.md

-A project analyzing the global terrorism data
+A project analyzing the global terrorism database

 In this repository, you will find a Jupyter Notebook (.ipynb) containing my programming code and a written report of my analyses.